-For the following procedures, you will need to know how many ounces of bleach to add to your bleach/water mixture.
+For the following procedures, you will need to know how many ounces of bleach to add to your bleach/ water mixture.
 Multiply "gallons needed" by 0.13; the result is the ounces of bleach needed.
-To reduce the amount of time it takes to disinfect the tank from four hours to one hour, double the ounces of bleach.
+Double the amount of bleach to reduce disinfection time from four hours to one.